Change management: 10 tips for a failed project

 Not having a backup plan for your change project can be a risky approach.
 In the event of difficulties or unforeseen events, it is essential to have a resilience strategy in place to ensure the success of the transformation project.

-Each change project has its share of hazards, unforeseen events, each company is increasingly faced with many changes that could jeopardize the realization of the project.
+Every driving project has its share of hazards and unforeseen events, and every company is increasingly faced with numerous changes that could jeopardize project completion.

-Working in an agile and flexible way, regularly adapting the operational elements of the system without changing the ambition of the project, allows you to ensure the resilience of the project in an efficient way.
-At the same time, this will boost the confidence of project stakeholders in your ability to manage risk throughout the project.
+Working in an agile and flexible way, regularly adapting the operational elements of the system without changing the ambition of the project, enables you to ensure the resilience of the project effectively.
+At the same time, it reinforces the confidence of project stakeholders in your ability to manage risk throughout the project, enabling you tomanage change effectively.

 #9 Minimize the impact of change on employees